 - Endowment Gift (Award Type starts with END) – An endowment is established by a donor gift that has additional restrictions requiring that the initial funding not be spent directly but instead be placed in a principal fund and invested in perpetuity to produce appreciation that can be transferred as payout to an income fund where it can be spent.
 The income and appreciation are maintained in an Endowment Income Fund, which is maintained separately from the endowment principal.
-For details, refer to Topic Overview: Endowments.
+For details, refer to Topic Overview: Endowment Payout Process.

 Restricted versus Unrestricted Funds